Pak govt to push for Nawaz Sharif's deportation from UK | Law-Order

 The PML-N had said it honoured the court decision, but the party supremo would return once his health permitted him.
 Meanwhile, Sharif virtually addressed a meeting of his party's Central Executive Committee, saying that he has been informed that "someone else" was running the parliament, in lieu of its members.

 "People tell me that someone else is running the parliament.
 Other people come and give directions about the day's agenda and voting on bills etc," he said, in an apparent reference to the powerful army.
 "We have broken free of the colonisers only to be enslaved by our own.
-Today, we are not free citizens," Sharif said.
+Today, we are not free citizens," Sharif said, adding that he refuses to live in his own country like a slave.

+Sharif asked Pakistan Army Chief General Qamar Javed Bajwa as to why the Army wanted to act against him (Sharif) and if this was the case then what about its (army) stance that it does not intervene in politics.
+"I refuse to live in my own country like a slave and will make sure that I live with dignity and fight for civilian supremacy," he said.

+"Instead of arresting the proven corrupt retired Lt-Gen Asim Saleem Bajwa, my younger brother Shahbaz Sharif has been arrested.
+Nobody inquired as to how did Asim Bajwa make billions of rupees during his service," he said.
+He said there is no precedence in the history of Pakistan like the way children of PML-N leaders have been treated by this "selected" government.
+"The PML-N will struggle harder and overcome every difficulty to rescue the nation.
+The time isn't far when those responsible for all this and the deplorable condition of the people of Pakistan will be held accountable and answerable," he said.

 His daughter and PML-N Vice President Maryam Nawaz earlier said that political decisions should be made in the parliament, not at the General Headquarters.
 In another video shared by Maryam, Sharif said that a colonel could be seen hiding his face during the hearing of a case against him by the National Accountability Bureau.